CDCgov/metapop-model/README.md

 ## Stlite app
 You can run the app in-browser only based on [stlite](https://github.com/whitphx/stlite).
 Within the repo, you can load `stlite/index.html` directly in your browser.
 To build a sharable version of the one population app, run `make build_stlite_app` which will create `stlite/measles_sim.html` which can be shared and requires the internet but no access to internal resources nor to a server.
 Note that `pygriddler` required removal of `progressbar` for compatibility with `pyodide`/`stlite`.

+## Behind the Model
+You can generate the data from the [Behind the Model](https://www.cdc.gov/cfa-behind-the-model/php/data-research/interactive-measles-outbreak-simulator.html) and the [Downloadable Summary](https://www.cdc.gov/measles/downloads/measles-interventions-outbreaks.pdf).
+Within the repo, you can run `python scripts/comparison/comparison_simulate.py`.

 ## Project Admin
 * Paige Miller, yub1@cdc.gov (CDC/IOD/ORR/CFA)